petaverse-cloud/pv-docs-site/docs/petority/3_features/2_health-monitoring.md

 By having access to their heart rate data, you can promptly detect any irregularities and take necessary actions for their well-being.

 **Monitor your pet's heart rate with ease.
-Wagguracy provides visual cues for different heart rate ranges:**
+WAGGURACY provides visual cues for different heart rate ranges:**

 | Heart Rate  | Color   |
 | ----------- | ----------- |